semojs/semo-plugin-repl-jsdoc/README.md

 ## Bugs

-Mostly this plugins is built on parsing the structure of MDN, so it's very likely i missed something or MDN changed later, if it has issues, please let me know.
+Mostly this plugin is built on parsing the structure of MDN, so it's very likely i missed something or MDN changed later, if it has issues, please let me know.

 ## License